 - Records must follow the proper standard of IAS (International Accounting Standard).

-- It should be record according to Companies Act 2006.
+- It should be recorded according to the Companies Act 2006.